 Coronavirus: funerals, weddings, baptisms and pastoral responses

 Since mid-June, it has been permissible for churches in England to open for private and individual prayer.
-Far wider opening of churches in England will be permitted from 4 July 2020, including public worship, weddings and baptisms (though not by full immersion).
+Far wider opening of churches in England has been permitted since 4 July 2020, including public worship, weddings and baptisms.

-Official government guidance ‘COVID-19: Guidance for the safe use of places of worship from 4 July’ was released on Monday 29 June.
-This covers most activities that churches are likely to engage in, and emphasises the importance of a local risk-assessment.
+Official government guidance ‘COVID-19: Guidance for the safe use of places of worship from 4 July’ covers most activities that churches are likely to engage in, and emphasises the importance of a local risk-assessment.
 A summary of some key points in the guidance is available on our website (churches will need to ensure that they consult the official guidance directly for full details).

 Essential voluntary activities in church buildings, such as blood donation and food banks, homeless services and registered early years and childcare provision continue to be permitted, but any opening of church buildings for tourism remains prohibited.